What is Snowflake

 • Extreme Scalability

-Users can easily create an unlimited quantity of virtual warehouses.
+Users can easily create an unlimited number of virtual warehouses.
 Each one could run its own workload as opposed to the data in its DB.
 The quantity of nodes in each cluster can be resized quickly and easily for optimal performance.
 Connectivity is improved and database storage is optimized.

 • Strong Data Security

 This data warehouse comes with many top industry-oriented data security features.
 This includes multi-factor authentication, automatic 256-bit AES encryption and IP allow and block lists.
-This platform is also compliant with data security standards like HIPAA, GDPR, SOC 1, PCI DSS and SOC 2.
+This platform is also compliant with data security standards like HIPAA, GDPR, SOC 1, PCI DSS, and SOC 2.

 • Automatic Performance Tuning